-A young lady who I’ve had the pleasure of getting to know this past year is turning 30, which got me thinking about my thirties.
+I’ve had the pleasure of getting to know a young lady this past year who is turning 30, which got me thinking about my thirties.
 Oh my gosh, it seems like forever ago.

 My twenties were a blur, fun comes to mind, and I was having a lot of it!
 I was just getting to know who I was and what I wanted out of life, or so I thought.
 Turning thirty definitely was a milestone, saying goodbye to my twenties (aka my exploratory years) and hello to a new decade, the discovery years?
-I was ready for thirty, no longer in the twenty zones of parties and clubs, this was the launch into adulthood, with a significant focus on career, family and home.
+I was ready for thirty, no longer in the twenty zones of parties and clubs.
+This was the launch into adulthood, with a significant focus on career, family and home.

-My life was going to be different, exciting with a pinch of seriousness.
+My life would be different, exciting with a pinch of seriousness.
 I was married at the time with no kids (yet), and that was ok, they would eventually come or not.
 Travel was a passion of mine, and I would savour every destination, promising myself to always make travel a priority.
 My career was coming along nicely, it was a challenging job, as it was financially rewarding, but for the most part, it wasn’t filling my cup or feeding my creative juices.
 Find something you’re passionate about…

 “If you do what you love, you’ll never work a day in your life”